 Antonio Macioce grew up in Italy, where he used to draw whatever came into his head.
-After moving to the United States, he received his art training at Notre Dame, majoring in advertising design, as well as some experimenting on his own.
+After moving to the United States, he received his art training at Notre Dame as well as the Birmingham-Bloomfield Art Center.
+He states: